 Skills and abilities After having completed the course the student will be able to:

-Univ: To be admitted you must have (or equivalent) 90 ECTS-credits including 45 ECTS-credits in Computing Science or Cognitive Science or 2 years of completed studies within a study programme (120 ECTS-credits).
-In both cases, including at least 7.5 ECTS-credits in Human-Computer Interaction (e.g. 5DV045, 5DV060 or 5DV132) or equivalent.
+Univ: To be admitted you must have (or equivalent) 90 ECTS-credits including 60 ECTS-credits in Computing Science or two years of completed studies within a study programme (120 ECTS-credits).
+In both cases, including at least 7.5 ECTS-credits in operating systems (e.g. 5DV171) and at least 7.5 ECTS-credits on bechelor level in computer networks, (e.g. 5DV166).

 Proficiency in English equivalent to Swedish upper Secondary course English A/5.
 Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.

 Form of instruction

 Education consists of lectures and compulsory written and computer based assignments.
 In addition to scheduled activities, individual work with the material is also required.